 - FERC's Guideline 2 Consistency within a Reliability Standard.
-The requirement has no sub-requirements so only one VRF was assigned.
-Therefore, there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
-There is a similar requirement (Requirement R1) in proposed IRO-010-1 that is also assigned a Low VRF.
-The requirements are viewed as similar since they both refer to data specifications: IRO-010-1 for a Reliability Coordinator and TOP-003-2 for a Transmission Operator.

-- FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
-Failure to compile a data specification does not relieve a Transmission Operator from its responsibility to reliably operate the bulk power system so this requirement, in and of itself, does not directly affect the electrical state or the capability of the bulk power system and will not lead to bulk power system instability, separation, or cascading failures.
-Therefore, this requirement is assigned a Low VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
-TOP-003-2, Requirement R1 contains only one objective, therefore only one VRF was assigned.

-- FERC's Guideline 2 Consistency within a Reliability Standard.
 The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
 There is a similar requirement (Requirement R2) in proposed IRO-010-1 that is assigned a Low VRF.
-The requirements are viewed as similar since they both refer to the distribution of the data specification: IRO-010-1 for a Reliability Coordinator and TOP-003-2 for a Transmission Operator. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
+The requirements are viewed as similar since they both refer to the distribution of the data specification: IRO-010-1 for a Reliability Coordinator and TOP-003-2 for a Transmission Operator.

+- FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
 Failure to distribute the data specification does not relieve a Transmission Operator from its responsibility to reliably operate the bulk power system so this requirement, in and of itself, does not directly affect the electrical state or the capability of the bulk power system and will not lead to bulk power system instability, separation, or cascading failures.
 Therefore, this requirement is assigned a Low VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
 TOP-003-2, Requirement R2 contains only one objective, therefore only one VRF was assigned.

 - FERC's Guideline 2 Consistency within a Reliability Standard.
 The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
 There is a similar requirement (Requirement R2) in proposed IRO-010-1 that is assigned a Low VRF.
 The requirements are viewed as similar since they both refer to the distribution of the data specification: IRO-010-1 for a Reliability Coordinator and TOP-003-2 for a Balancing Authority. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
 Failure to distribute the data specification does not relieve a Balancing Authority from its responsibility to reliably operate the bulk power system so this requirement, in and of itself, does not directly affect the electrical state or the capability of the bulk power system and will not lead to bulk power system instability, separation, or cascading failures.
-Therefore, this requirement is assigned a Low VRF.

-• FERC's Guideline 5 - Treatment of Requirements that Co-mingle More Than One Objective.
+Therefore, this requirement is assigned a Low VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
 TOP-003-2 Requirement R3 contains only one objective, therefore only one VRF was assigned.

+- FERC's Guideline 2 Consistency within a Reliability Standard.
+The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
+There is a similar requirement (Requirement R3) in proposed IRO-010-1 that is assigned a Medium VRF.
+The requirements are viewed as similar since they both refer to the provision of data: IRO-010-1 for a Reliability Coordinator and TOP-003-2 for a Transmission Operator and Balancing Authority. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
+Failure to provide the data requested does not, in and of itself, directly affect the electrical state or the capability of the bulk power system and will not lead to bulk power system instability, separation, or

+- cascading failures.
+However, it greatly increases the likelihood of such problems and therefore, this requirement is assigned a Medium VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
+TOP-003-2, Requirement R4 has only one objective, therefore only one VRF was assigned.